Death Penalty facing Constitutional Crisis

 Shock and Dismay

-"This all started with the abolition of execution for the retarded," said Dwight Johnson of Harris County, "that dang Yankee Supreme Court should stay out of our business."
+"This all started with the abolition of execution for the retarded," said Dwight Johnson of Walker County, "that dang Yankee Supreme Court should stay out of our business."

-Arguing that the death penalty is a time honoured tradition, he was quick to point out that, "the death penalty is just like free speech - use it or lose it."
+Arguing that the death penalty is a time honored tradition, he was quick to point out that, "the death penalty is just like freedom of religion - use it or lose it."

 Over in Houston, the Mayor is particularly concerned that mass layoffs could follow in the prosecutor's office and he has weighed in his support for the guards union.
-"We love the Yellow Rose of Texas and we love the Death Rows of Texas," he said in an impassioned plea for support from other city Mayor's nationwide.
+"You love the yellow rose of Texas, now it's time to love the Death Rows of Texas," he said in an impassioned plea for support from other cities nationwide.

-Meanwhile traffic came to a standstill in dowtown Livingston, home of the Polunsky Unit Death Row facility, when several strapdown team members staged an impromptu strap-in.
+Meanwhile traffic came to a standstill in downtown Huntsville, home of the Texas death chamber, when several members of the strapdown team staged an impromptu strap-in.

 Trade War looms

-On the financial front, markets reacted to the news by dumping shares of chemical companies who specialize in the manufacture of Sodium Thiopental.
+On the financial front, markets reacted to the news by dumping shares of chemical companies specializing in the manufacture of sodium thiopental.
 Lean times are ahead unless these companies can break into the burgeoning but restricted Chinese death penalty market.
-The US is expected to bring the matter up in upcoming WTO talks.
+The US is expected to raise the issue in upcoming WTO talks.

 or click here for all our satire news stories